 For more information, contact: firstname.lastname@example.org

-Changing Youth and road users’ behavior on key risk factors for road traffic injuries (speeding, drink–driving, failure to use helmets, seat belts and child restraints properly or at all) is a key component for improving road safety.
+Changing Youth and road users’ behavior on key risk factors for road traffic injuries (speeding, drunk–driving, failure to use helmets, seat belts and child restraints properly or at all) is a key component for improving road safety.

-UNITAR together with CIFAL Centres and in collaboration with academic institutions, NGOS, and the private sector hosts educational programmes and delivers campaigns to raise awareness among youth about the importance of adopting a respectful traffic culture in order to prevent and reduce traffic incidents.
+UNITAR, together with CIFAL Centres and in collaboration with academic institutions, NGOS, and the private sector, hosts educational programmes and delivers campaigns to raise awareness among youth about the importance of adopting a respectful traffic culture in order to prevent and reduce traffic incidents.

-Conferences follow a multi-stakeholder approach, bringing together government authorities, businesses, academic institutions, international organizations, road safety experts, and law enforcement agencies to exchange knowledge and innovative solutions to reducing road traffic fatalities, while fostering understanding and collaboration.
+Conferences follow a multi-stakeholder approach, bringing together government authorities, businesses, academic institutions, international organizations, road safety experts, and law enforcement agencies to exchange knowledge and innovative solutions to reduce road traffic fatalities, while fostering understanding and collaboration.

-Learning and partnership platform
+Learning and partnership platform:

-The Road Safety Learning and Partnership Platform RS:Learn aims to support knowledge sharing, promote the development of learning materials and encourage interventions through collaboration.
+The Road Safety Learning and Partnership Platform 'RS:Learn' aims to support knowledge sharing, promote the development of learning materials and encourage interventions through collaboration.
 At the national level, it seeks to support targeted countries in developing and implementing road safety interventions.